 There is currently no systematic evidence that this type of diet can help epileptic patients, but it has been claimed to improve the condition.

 Chronic Fatigue Syndrome

 A case study showed that a patient with CFS managed their symptoms when they began eating according to the macrobiotic diet.
-The macrobiotic diet shows promise in reducing fatigue levels because it is anti-inflammatory, just like the Mediterranean diet (7).
+The macrobiotic diet shows promise in reducing fatigue levels in cancer patients because it is anti-inflammatory, just like the Mediterranean diet (7).

 3 Easy Macrobiotic Recipes